-Whether you’re here to drink or dine, are a foodie or newbie, Brisbane’s hip restaurants, cafes and bars will satisfy.
-From Greek fine dining and riverside Italian to rock 'n' roll Mexican and burgers you’d travel across town for.
-Our stomachs are rumbling with the thought of trying them all.
+Whether you’re here to drink or dine, are a foodie or a newbie, Brisbane’s hip restaurants, cafes and bars will satisfy.
+From Greek fine dining and riverside Italian to rock 'n' roll Mexican and burgers you’d travel across town for, our stomachs are rumbling with the thought of trying them all.

 So, whether you’re planning a date night or compiling a bucket list, this is your ultimate list of restaurants, bars and cafes in Brisbane.

 For Bali nostalgia look no further than Melrose Restaurant.
 With an authentic Thai and Indonesian fusion menu and unique cocktail list, you’ll be transported to travels gone by well before the first sip of your Mangga Martini.
 Located in Bulimba, just a short ferry trip across the river from Teneriffe, this rooftop restaurant is the ultimate in alfresco dining with an open roof - dine under blue skies by day and stars by night.